wangby511/System-Design-Architecture-and-Infra/DDIA/Chapter-5-Replication.md

 Concurrent writes in a Dynamo-style data store - there is no well-defined ordering.

-**last write wins(LWW)** - attach a timestamp to each write, pick the biggest timestamp as the most "recent" and discard any writes with an earlier timestamp.
-If data loss is not acceptable, it is a poor choice.
+**Last Write Wins(LWW)** - Attach a timestamp to each write, pick the biggest timestamp as the most "recent" and discard any writes with an earlier timestamp.
+LWW will discard concurrent writes.
+If data loss is not acceptable, LWW is a poor choice for conflict resolution.

+最后写入胜利

 A deletion marker is known as **a tombstone**.